-Option Description Graceful Shutdown Shuts down the operating system and powers off the system.
-Cold Reboot Powers off, then reboots the system.
-Virtual Console Launches Virtual Console with single sign on a new browser window. (i) NOTE: Disable Popup blocker from the browser to use this functionality.
+Option Description Virtual Console Launches Virtual Console with single sign on a new browser window. i NOTE: Disable Popup blocker from the browser to use this functionality.

 Group Manager Single Sign On

 All iDRACs in the group trust each other based on the shared passcode secret and shared group name.
 As a result an administrator user at a group member IDRAC is grant administrator level privileges at any group member iDRAC when accessed through Group Manager web interface single sign on. iDRACs logs <user>-<SVCTAG> as the user that logged on into peer members. <SVCTAG> is the service tag of the iDRAC where the user first logged in.